vitorhugo-peixoto/CAPSTONE-Stock-Price-with-ML/README.md

 # Stock Price Prediction using ML(Machine Learning)

-In this project we aim at analizing and forecasting the stock price of some of the most prominent companies in the Stock Market.
-They are: Apple; Amazon; Google; Netflix; Nvidia and Tesla.
+In this project we aim at analizing and forecasting the stock price of Apple as well as preparing and cleaning other company's stocks for fitting them to the model in the future.

 ## About